 It is this process of analysis (both at index time and at search time) that allows Elasticsearch to perform full text queries.
-Also see text and term.

-A cluster consists of one or more nodes which share the same cluster name.
-Each cluster has a single master node which is chosen automatically by the cluster and which can be replaced if the current master node fails.
+- One or more nodes that share the same cluster name.
+Each cluster has a single master node, which is chosen automatically by the cluster and can be replaced if it fails.

 A document is a JSON object (also known in other languages as a hash / hashmap / associative array) which contains zero or more fields, or key-value pairs.

 _sourcefield, which is returned by default when getting or searching for a document.